Taha-Gouyandeh/Taha-Gouyandeh/README.md

 - 🌱 I’m Next and Nest developer
 - 📫 [Gouyandeht@gmail.com](mailto:gouyandeht@gmail.com)
 - 🔭 you can see my resome on [taha-gouyande.ir](http://taha-gouyande.ir/)
-- 😄 From June 2022 until now, I have been working at TabaneShahr programming company as a React and ReactNative programmer.
+- 😄 I started working in the spring of 2022 and now I am working at WebNeghah Company as next and nest developer.